 If you’re torn down there it will swell up really bad like an open rose and it is super uncomfortable.
 Even if you don’t tear you will be really swollen.

 They’ll offer you these mesh underwear and pads along with ice packs to sit on to help keep you as clean and comfortable as possible.
 You will bleed heavily for the first 24 hours with some big clots.

 Then after that, it will slow down some but you will bleed for about six weeks total.

 Your tummy will still be pretty big and it will take some time to go down.
-Maybe even a couple months, it just depends on your body and how many babies you’ve already had.
+Maybe even a couple of months, it just depends on your body and how many babies you’ve already had.